 Instagram’s algorithm has changed many times over the years.
-But there are a few important steps that will always determine how well you perform in the feed as a social media freelancer.
-These steps are – to post consistently, engage back and, finally, use relevant hashtags for your niche.
+Despite this, there are a few concrete steps that will always determine how well you perform: posting consistently, engaging back, and, finally, using relevant hashtags for your niche.

 Audience members that previously interacted with your content are much more likely to see your posts in their feed again.
-So, post content that you know will interest and engage your audience.
-Don’t just post in-feed posts, but also stories – your most engaged audience members will always see your stories at the top of their feed so make use of this engagement.
+So, post content that you know will interest and engage your audience!
+Don’t just post in-feed posts, but also stories – your most engaged audience members will see these at the top of their feed so make use of this engagement.

-If you don’t post consistently, the algorithm will stop making your posts a priority for your audience – as a freelance artist/social media freelancer, this can sometimes be hard to get back.
+If you don’t post consistently, the algorithm will stop making your posts a priority for your audience.
+As a freelance artist/social media freelancer who’s looking how to get clients on Instagram, this can sometimes be hard to get back…

-To avoid this, keep active and engaged online!
+To avoid this, keep active (use an automation tool if you have to) and engaged online!
 If someone leaves a comment, engage back.
 Instagram’s algorithm takes into consideration the accounts you spend the most time interacting with, so engaging often will give you more opportunities to grab the attention of your ideal client.

-For some ideas check out the @livingstov account, publishing regularly – and sometimes even multiple times a day!
+For some ideas, check out @lingvistov, who publishes regularly – and sometimes even multiple times a day!